|

 again, click once, and return with a treat.
 Repeat until you run out of treats

+or until the dog finishes his meal.
 3. Repeat at each meal, staying *slightly* closer to the dog each time (about

 half a room per meal) until you’re able to stand in the kitchen, clicking and